marcyshieh/marcyshieh.github.io/index.md

 layout: default
 ---

 My name is Marcy Shieh.
-I will be a Postdoctral Fellow at the University of North Carolina at Charlotte from 2023-2024.
+I will be a Postdoctral Fellow at the University of North Carolina at Charlotte during the 2023-2024 school year.
 Starting August 2024, I will be a Assistant Professor of Political Science at Miami University in Ohio.
 I study American politics with a concentration in judicial politics.
 My research interests include judicial elections, judicial selection methods, judicial decision-making, campaigns, text analysis, and survey experiments.

 In my three-paper dissertation titled, *The Impact of Campaigns and Elections on the Behavior of State Supreme Court Justices and Their Voters*, I question how the nature of judicial elections supplements existing work on judicial behavior and voter behavior in the context of low-information elections.
 Building on research in judicial politics and state politics, I argue that judicial elections motivate justices to consider more than policy preferences and the law and challenge conventions of judicial legitimacy.